ICHEC Brussels Management School: Research

 The ICHEC Research Lab (IRL) is dedicated to interdisciplinary research in economics and management.
 Its vision is to create a strong culture of research support throughout the ICHEC institution, facilitating interdisciplinary management research rooted in field practice.
 46 researchers are currently working at ICHEC.

 Location

 Located in Brussels, ICHEC has two locations (Montgomery and Manoir d'Anjou).

 Accreditations

 ICHEC is the first French-speaking Belgian business school to have obtained the American quality label AACSB (Association to Advance Collegiate Schools of Business).
-Only 5% of the world's business schools have the AACSB label, which evaluates the quality of a business school.
-It is awarded for 5 years, after several reports and audits by experts on site.

 Partnerships

 ICHEC is distinguished by its international dimension, which has become one of its main strategic axes.
 For more than 20 years, ICHEC has developed multiple and solid collaborations with more than 120 international partners throughout the world.
 These involve student mobility, faculty exchanges, the development of joint programs and research.

 The double degree in finance co-delivered by the Louvain School of Management is recognised by the CFA (Chartered Finance Analyst).
 The CFA is a globally recognised standard and the achievement of this certification confers international professional recognition in the field of finance.

 ICHEC is also the first French-speaking Belgian member of the CLADEA network, an important network of business schools based in Latin America.